stanford-cs149/biggraphs-ec/README.md

 **84 points total**

 If you complete this assignment, you will receive up to 10 bonus points on one of the regular programming assignments (PA1-PA4).
-Note that programming assignment averages are not capped, so this is essentially "extra credit" on the course.
+However, this extra credit can only boost an assignment to 100 points.

 ## Overview ##